Thursday, 31 March 2011

 I was going to talk about Stalin-esque five year plans not Modernisation plans, but that'll wait.

 Sunday, 13 March 2011

-Excellent exhibition full of lots of things to buy, but I kept a firm hand on the tiller and only bought a few bits of stuff for Llynfordd.
+Excellent exhibition full of lots of things to buy, but I kept a firm hand on the tiller and only bought a few bits of stuff for Rhiw.
 Including the below.
 The Signal Box had a tray of these loose for £12.50 apiece.
 As far as I can tell it's a Lima shunter repackaged under the Joueff name.
 What you get is two plastic mouldings and a pancake motor assembly.
 Basic ain't the word for it, but as a simple power plant and at that price it seemed daft not to give it a go.
 I wasn't the only one who thought the same .
-My old mate Christopher Payne stood beside me and muttered.
+Christopher Payne stood beside me and muttered.
 'See if you can haggle four for forty quid.'
-This I did. the girl looked and me like a piece of shit on her shoe and said, 'That's the price.'
+This I did.
+The girl looked and me like a piece of shit on her shoe and said, 'That's the price.'
 I tried.
 CP put his hand in his pocket and bought two.
 I wandered back and got just the one.

 It runs OK - better than I thought it would.
 Cogs a little, but this does give a nice sound.
 What I have in mind is to diddle with it to turn it into a quickie industrial for Rhiw.

 Anyone know what the prototype is?
 Assuming there is one.